Featured in...

 If a deduction from any of these is made, the employee should make a complaint or contact the Financial Ombudsman.

-Will I need to attend court if subject to a DEA?
+Will I need to attend court?

 No, you will not need to attend a court hearing when subject to a DEA.
 Don’t confuse this with an attachment of earnings order; this type of order does require a court hearing.